Weebly/JSONValue/README.md

 ### Nullability

 In the previous example there was a dictionary item with the key "bar", and it was set to null.
-JSONValue has a case for Null, but its an awkward type to interact with; its the only one without an associated value, and expecting it to be there isn't something one would typically do.
+JSONValue has a case for Null, but it's an awkward type to interact with; it's the only one without an associated value, and expecting it to be there isn't something one would typically do.
 To account for nullable values theres a property on JSONValue called nullable.
 Its a simple method: It returns an optional JSONValue.
 If the case is .Null, it returns nil, otherwise it returns self.
 In our previous example, lets assume that "bar" can return a String, but in this case the data wasn't